hassancs91/SimplerVectors/readme.md

 - **Scalability in Development**: Focuses on enhancements for handling growing data volumes and increasing query demands as development progresses.

+## Usage

+### Initializing the Database

+### Adding Vectors
+Add vectors to the database with optional metadata:

+### Querying the Database
+Perform a cosine similarity search to find the top 5 vectors similar to a given query vector:

+## Contributing
+Contributions are welcome!
+This project is still in its early stages, and your input can help shape its future.
+Please fork the repository, create your feature branch, and submit pull requests.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 Stay Tuned... something big is coming soon !